 Due to budget constraints and understaffing, most facilities don’t have the time to train new employees from scratch.
 There will still exist a training program specific to the procedures and processes for that facility.

 However, don’t expect employers to train you on the basics that you should already know before applying for a particular sterile compounding job.
 Becoming IV certified is HIGHLY recommended if you want to stand a chance at being selected for the position.

-BUT if you’re IV certified than your resume gets a closer look.
+If you’re IV certified than your resume gets a closer look.
 Any way you look at it, IV Certification is necessary and recommended and separates you from other applicants who didn’t want to invest in their future.

 The certification program grants 20 CE credits for Pharmacists and 40 CE credits for Pharm Technicians.